 - OpenGL 3.3.
 If you're not sure if your card fully supports OpenGL 3.3, contact the card manufacturer.

-Graphics cards produced in the last two years that meet the minimum system requirements above should work.
+Graphics cards released in the year 2014 or afterwards that meet the minimum system requirements (listed above) should work.

 - AMD Radeon HD 6000M series